 - You need to make your teams more strategic.

 - You need to improve team productivity across the board.

 - API integration platform makes it easier than managing each API individually.

 - Because it’s better than doing it alone.

 - API integration platform future-proofs enterprise integration.

-Private APIs.
-These application software interfaces are designed for improving solutions and services within an organization.
-In-house developers or contractors may use these APIs to integrate a company’s IT systems or applications, build new systems or customer-facing apps leveraging existing systems.
-Even if apps are publicly available, the interface itself remains available only for those working directly with the API publisher.
-The private strategy allows a company to fully control the API usage.
+Private APIs aim to enhance solutions and services within a corporation.
+They are predominantly utilized by internal developers or contractors to integrate a firm's IT systems or applications, develop new systems, or build customer-facing apps using existing systems.
+If the apps are publicly accessible, the interface is only available to those who interact directly with the API provider.
+The private strategy enables total control over API utilization.

-Partner APIs.
-Partner APIs are openly promoted but shared with business partners who have signed an agreement with the publisher.
-The common use case for partner APIs is software integration between two parties.
-A company that grants partners with access to data or capability benefits from extra revenue streams.
-At the same time, it can monitor how the exposed digital assets are used, ensure whether third-party solutions using their APIs provide a decent user experience, and maintain corporate identity in their apps.
+Partner APIs are openly advertised and exchanged among business partners who have entered into an agreement with the provider.
+The primary use case for partner APIs is software integration between two entities.
+A firm that permits partners to access data or features benefits from supplementary revenue channels.
+It can also supervise how exposed digital assets are employed, ensure that third-party solutions using their APIs offer a positive user experience, and preserve corporate identity in their applications.

 Public APIs are referred to as developer-facing or external APIs accessible to any third-party developers.
 When implemented correctly, a public API initiative can substantially boost brand recognition and supply an additional revenue source.